5 ways to get the most out of Lent

 So however you choose to go about fasting or feasting, it’s no one else’s business and should be kept between you and the Lord.

-The second thing that’s gonna help you get the most out of Lent is speaking the word over your life.
-Proclaim God’s promises.
+The second thing that will help you get the most out of Lent is speaking the word of God aloud.
+Proclaim His truths, His promises, His forgiveness, His righteousness, His justice, His holiness, and His love.

-Believing and receiving all the goodness the Lord has given us in His word is something we can easily forget to do.
+Believing all the goodness the Lord has given us in His word is something we can easily forget to do, so reading scripture aloud is something that can help you do just that.

-But here’s the thing we have to remember: there is POWER in the word of God!
+Remember: there is power in the word of God!

 And on a related note, the Bible tells us that the power of life and death is in the tongue: